EvotecIT/PSWriteHTML/readme.md

   - I don't know.
 Got confused about what was changed :-p

 - 0.0.47 - 2019.08.04
-  - [x] Fix for LOGO in PowerShell Core
+  - ☑ Fix for LOGO in PowerShell Core
-  - [x] New-HTMLTable
+  - ☑ New-HTMLTable
-    - [x] Added ImmediatelyShowHiddenDetails switch - Responsive has the ability to display the details that it has hidden in a variety of different ways.
+    - ☑ Added ImmediatelyShowHiddenDetails switch - Responsive has the ability to display the details that it has hidden in a variety of different ways.
 Its default is to allow the end-user to toggle the display by clicking on a row and showing the information in a DataTables child row.
 At times it can be useful not to require end-user interaction to display the hidden data in a responsive manner, which can be done with the childRowImmediate display type.
-  - [x] Fix for New-HTML wrong positioning in certain conditions - bug introduced in 0.0.46
+  - ☑ Fix for New-HTML wrong positioning in certain conditions - bug introduced in 0.0.46
-  - [x] Fix for Table Simplify with margins
+  - ☑ Fix for Table Simplify with margins

 - 0.0.46 - 2019.08.04 - [Blog post about release](https://evotec.xyz/working-with-html-in-powershell-just-got-better/)
-  - [x] New-HTMLMessage - Removed as not ready, useless
+  - ☑ New-HTMLMessage - Removed as not ready, useless
-  - [x] New-HTMLTable
+  - ☑ New-HTMLTable
     - [ ] Disable Paging when amount of objects to display is lower then PagingOptions
     - [ ] Added DataTableID for special use cases
-  - [x] New-HTMLTableContent - Added with plenty of new features
+  - ☑ New-HTMLTableContent - Added with plenty of new features
   - [ ] New HTMLTableConditionalFormatting - Added inline parameter

 - 0.0.45 - 2019.07.09
-  - [x] New-HTMLTable
+  - ☑ New-HTMLTable
     - [ ] Added $PriorityProperties parameter - it works also on ScrollX and other types of places contrary to ResponsivePriorityProperties which only works on Responsive Table
     - [ ] It was moved from Out-HtmlView
-  - [X] Out-HTMLView
+  - ☑ Out-HTMLView
     - [ ] Updated with all features from New-HTMLTable as it's useful to use it for fast output

 - 0.0.44 - 2019.07.08
-  - [x] New-HTMLTable
+  - ☑ New-HTMLTable
     - [ ] Small improvement when no data provided
-  - [x] New-HTMLTableCondition
+  - ☑ New-HTMLTableCondition
     - [ ] Supports contains now - PR by Adam Cook (codamok)
   - [ ] Removed ColorSchemes - removal of ReportHTML old code

 - 0.0.43 - 2019.07.01
-  - [x] New-HTMLTable
+  - ☑ New-HTMLTable
     - [ ] Fix for ScrollX with low amount of columns

 - 0.0.42 - 2019.07.01
-  - [x] New-HTMLTableConditionalFormatting
+  - ☑ New-HTMLTableConditionalFormatting
     - [ ] Fix for Powershell Core, where conditional formatting wouldn't show up

 - 0.0.41 - 2019.06.30
-  - [x] New-HTMLTableHeader - removing need for AddRow switch
+  - ☑ New-HTMLTableHeader - removing need for AddRow switch
     - [ ] If used with only Title it will assume AddRow
     - [ ] If used with Names it will assume merging
     - [ ] If used with Names without Title it will assume styling
     - [ ] Left AddRow for compatibility reasons, may remove it in future

 - 0.0.40 - 2019.06.29 - [Blog post about release](https://evotec.xyz/all-your-html-tables-are-belong-to-us/)
-  - [x] New-HTMLTable features
+  - ☑ New-HTMLTable features
-    - [x] FixedHeader/FixedFooter options
+    - ☑ FixedHeader/FixedFooter options
-    - [x] Scrolling
+    - ☑ Scrolling
       - ScrollX,
       - ScrollY, ScrollSizeY
       - FreezeColumnsLeft, FreezeColumnsRight
-    - [x] ResponsivePriorityOrder, ResponsivePriorityOrderIndex
+    - ☑ ResponsivePriorityOrder, ResponsivePriorityOrderIndex
-  - [x] New-HTMLTableHeader - **new command**
+  - ☑ New-HTMLTableHeader - **new command**
-    - [x] Merging header, styling header, adding header row
+    - ☑ Merging header, styling header, adding header row

 - 0.0.39 - 2019.06.20
   - Fix for DefaultSortColumn